 Did you know that about 300 species of birds either live in or migrate over the Estes Valley?
 In fact, in 2000, Rocky Mountain National Park was designated as a Global Import Bird Area because of the diverse species of birds and habitats that are in Rocky Mountain National Park.
 You might see hummingbirds, wild turkeys, or owls within the park or overhead.

-The park is home to 141 species of butterfly that were inventoried by volunteers from 1995 to 2011.
+The park is home to 141 species of butterflies that were inventoried by volunteers from 1995 to 2011.
 The park’s diversity of habitat is to credit for the wide range of butterflies that are here.
 Please note that you must have a permit to carry a butterfly net into any national park.

 Rocky Mountain National Park is home to 11 species of fish, 7 native and four exotic.
 Since 1975, the park has worked with the U.S. Fish and Wildlife Service to recover the populations of Greenback and Colorado River cutthroat trout.
 There are several areas in the park open for fishing and catch and release fishing.
 To fish in the park you must have a valid Colorado fishing license and can only use one hand-held rod or line.

+Wildlife in RMNP and Estes Park is extremely diverse.
 You’d have to try to not see wildlife during your stay with us, especially with our 67 species of mammals calling Estes Park home!
 We’ve got beavers, black bears, elk, yellow-bellied marmots, moose, mountain lions, and chipmunks among others!

 In the fall, Estes Park is home to the elk rut and the Rocky Mountain Conservancy hosts elk expedition tours to learn more about this ritual and hear the iconic bugles.
 This is the time for elk and bulls to join harems and find a mate.
 Rocky Mountain National Park has an elk herd that ranges from 600 – 800 elk in the winter, so your chances of spotting at least one are pretty good!
 The park is also home to about 350 bighorn sheep.